FrugalX/narrative-intelligence-engine/multi-agent-architecture.md

 # 🧩 Multi-Agent Architecture Overview

-This document describes how the six core agents — **Planner, Writer, Editor, Summarizer, Codex Manager, Orchestrator** — work together as a coordinated system to plan, write, and refine long-form books.
+This document describes how the seven core agents — **Ideation, Planner, Writer, Editor, Summarizer, Codex Manager, Orchestrator** — work together as a coordinated system to plan, write, and refine long-form books.

 The goal is to provide a clear mental model and implementation guide for how information and control flow through the architecture.